-In the book, STEM Lesson Essentials, authors Snider, Comer and Vasquez explore the relationship between STEM disciplines in teaching and learning.
-Considering the increasing levels of integration of STEM disciplines, STEM Lesson Essentials provides a continuum of STEM approaches to curriculum integration.
-This continuum can be applied to K-12 learning experiences and provide goals for the development of STEM curriculum integration across the levels.
-While the format is different, the figure below using the language and concepts from Figure 8.6 in STEM Lesson Essentials.
+In the book, STEM Lesson Essentials, authors Sneider, Comer and Vasquez explore the relationship between STEM disciplines in teaching and learning.
+Considering the increasing level of awareness about the importance of STEM education in schools, STEM Lesson Essentials provides a continuum that outlines approaches to integrating STEM curriculum.
+This continuum is an important resource as we think about existing and future K-12 learning experiences and define our goals for STEM curriculum integration across the levels.
+While the format of the table below is different from what is published in the book, the figure below using the language and concepts from Figure 8.6 in STEM Lesson Essentials^{iv}.